computational-psychology/stimupy/manuscript/paper.md

 The parametric variation of stimulus dimensions as well as the compositionality of displays are features found in both OCTA and `stimupy`.
-Both packages also have a strong focus on ease-of-use, replicability, and Open Science.
+Both packages also have a strong focus on ease-of-use, replicability, and open science.
 `stimupy` currently focuses on a different class of stimuli: mainly displays used to study early and low-level visual processes, as well as visual features such as brightness, contrast, and orientation.
 Thus, OCTA and `stimupy` cover complementary usecases.

-Another design decision that sets `stimupy` apart from existing software such as OCTA and Pyllusion, is that all `stimupy` stimuli are generated as `numpy`-arrays representing pixel-based raster-graphics.
+Another design decision that sets `stimupy` apart from existing software such as OCTA and Pyllusion, is that all `stimupy` stimuli are generated as `NumPy`-arrays representing pixel-based raster-graphics (NumPy, @harris2020).
 This has several advantages over existing, vector-graphics or custom object-based approaches, mainly that any standard array-manipulation tooling can be used to further process a stimulus.